 It’s a shame, but the Loreto Bay Project construction has been halted.
 This project was first planned over thirty years ago.
 It was supposed to bring stability and income, providing a luxurious playground for vacationers, but disappointment and failure came instead.

 Due to the challenging situation in the international real estate and financial markets, all operating and construction activities for Loreto Bay (the “Project”) will be suspended.

 No one can argue that the scenery is spectacular.
 Maybe just the timing is a little off.
 Remember that name: Loreto Bay… the new destination spot of the future by the Sea of Cortez.
-Loreto’s culture runs deep and has great history.
-The people boast world-class sport fishing, tennis and golf, and with year round temperatures averaging in the 80’s you can go sailing, diving, ride horses and kayaking, mountain biking or just chill on the beach.
+Loreto’s culture runs deep and has a great history.
+The people boast world-class sport fishing, tennis, and golf, and with year-round temperatures averaging in the 80’s you can go sailing, diving, ride horses and kayaking, mountain biking, or just chill on the beach.

 But… the trust will have to earn.
 Many investors and those who purchased homes are trying to remain positive despite the fact that their immediate dreams have been interrupted.
 Time will tell.
 Even Donald Trump abandoned his project interests in Rosarito and Ensenada… he had faith in the area once; perhaps things will turn around for the struggling Mexican economy.
 They need it.
 We all do. – Marcy